abhishekdk0304/abhishekdk0304/README.md

 - 👋 Hi, I’m @abhishekdk0304
-- 👀 I’m interested in Python and Java
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Java Full Stack
+- 🌱 I’m currently learning Python Full Stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Django
-- 📫 How to reach me abhishekkd341@gmail.com
+- 📫 How to reach me abhishekdk0304@gmail.com

 <!---
 abhishekdk0304/abhishekdk0304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.